robryanx/php-oara/README.md

 return boolean (true is connected successfully)

-### getMerchantList($merchantMap)
+### getMerchantList()
-Get the merchants joined for the network
+Gets the merchants joined for the network

-* @param array $merchantMap - An array with the merchants already joined (Array of merchants unique ids), empty array by default

 * return Array ( Array of Merchants )

-### getTransactionList($merchantList, Zend_Date $dStartDate, Zend_Date $dEndDate)
+### getTransactionList(array $merchantList, Zend_Date $dStartDate, Zend_Date $dEndDate, array $merchantMap)
-Get the transactions for the network, from the "dStartDate" until "dEndDate" for the merchants provided
+Gets the transactions for the network, from the "dStartDate" until "dEndDate" for the merchants provided

 * @param array $merchantList - array with the merchants unique id we want to retrieve the data from